Samagra-Development/templater/Readme.md

 The objectives of templater are as follows:

-- Efficient template management and storage
+- [x] Efficient template management and storage
-- Provide CRUD operations on templates with the help of our API
+- [x] Provide CRUD operations on templates with the help of our API
-- Allow rendering of the templates.
+- [x] Allow rendering of the templates.
 Rendering is the output generated after filling the data.
 It is a combination of Data + Template.
 A - person inputs some data to the template, Whatever output is achieved is considered to be part of the rendering procedure
+- [x] Templater Playground to perform various operations on a Template
+- [x] Templater provides us with our own version of Lambda API

 ##  👷 Architecture
-The Templater Architecture is divide into several components.
+The Templater Architecture is divided into several components.

 >This section is under construction